 Meet a few of the bunnies that your donation helps.

-At Triangle Rabbits, part of our mission is to help rescue bunnies with foster care and medical needs.
-Over the last eight years, we’ve been able to help more than 170 bunnies find homes of their own.
+At Triangle Rabbits, part of our mission is to help rescue rabbits, including those who may need a little extra care.
+Over the last 10 years, we’ve been able to help more than 300 bunnies find homes of their own.

-To care for the bunnies in our program, including foster supplies like food and enclosures, spay/neuter surgeries, vaccines, and check-ups, we have spent over $11,000 in 2022 alone!
-Your contribution allows us to help these rabbits, and provide care for even more bunnies!
+To care for the bunnies in our program, including foster supplies like food and enclosures, spay/neuter surgeries, RHDV2 vaccines, and check-ups, we have spent over $18,000 in 2024 alone!
+Your contribution allows us to help these rabbits, and provide care for even more rabbits in our community!

-To care for the bunnies in our program, including foster supplies like food and enclosures, spay/neuter surgeries, vaccines, and check-ups, we have spent over $11,000 in 2022 alone!
-Your contribution allows us to help these rabbits, and provide care for even more bunnies!
+To care for the bunnies in our program, including foster supplies like food and enclosures, spay/neuter surgeries, RHDV2 vaccines, and check-ups, we have spent over $18,000 in 2024 alone!
+Your contribution allows us to help these rabbits, and provide care for even more rabbits in our community!

 Where does your donation go?